thombruce/thombruce.com-archived/content/blog/website-checklist.md

 - [ ] Content Management System

 At present I'm just using a code editor, Visual Studio Code, but I have plans to develop a separate CMS.

+- [ ] Site Interactivity (Comments, etc.)

+I'd like to add some basic interactivity to ThomBruce.com.
+For this, I'm thinking of installing [Staticman](https://staticman.net/).
+Staticman would allow users to add comments; they'd take a minute to appear as live on the website because Staticman would send them to the static site generator, so this wouldn't do for a live chat or anything like that, but for comments, maybe a guestbook?
+It could work.